 New students must complete the Online Orientation and bring the certificate of completion on the day of your test.
-The orientation is designed to familiarize new students with both resources available on campus, and terminology you can expect to hear to while enrolled at Miramar.
+The orientation is designed to familiarize new students with important resources available to them at Miramar College.

 The Assessment is used to determine your placement level.

 The monthly schedule can be found to the right underneath "Important Documents".
 English and math are offered on a walk-in basis.
-ELAC (formerly ESOL) is offered by appointment.
+Beginning February 1st, ELAC is also be offered on a walk-in basis.

 The Assessment is an important part of determining your math, English, or ELAC class.